vbv13/Veturilo/README.md

 View of the app was build on React.
 Graphs were build by using CanvasJS.
 Data share to the frontend was served by backend through cyclic polling.
 Backend stack: Java, Dropwizard, PostgreSQL.

+Running mock
+---

+1. Import mock for example into SoapUI.
+From veturilo\client\backend directory.
+2. Run it.
+It's running on port 8089.
+So in veturilo\client\src\StationsAPI.js change const api = "http://localhost:8080" to 8089.
+3. Run React app.
+And see the results on the http://localhost:3000